 Within the Parish is an industrial estate, small high street businesses, a care home and schools, all of which employ people.
-However a large number of these employees who work in these businesses have been priced out of the property market within Watlington.
+However, many these employees who work in these businesses have been priced out of the property market within Watlington.